Eligibility and Entitlement

 - Independent living services

-What Happens after the Rehabilitation Plan is Developed?
+What Happens after the Readiness Plan is Developed?

 After a plan is developed and signed, a VRC or case manager will continue to work with the Veteran to implement the plan to achieve suitable employment and/or independent living.
 The VRC or case manager will provide ongoing counseling, assistance, and coordinate services such as tutorial assistance, training in job-seeking skills, medical and dental referrals, adjustment counseling, payment of training allowance, if applicable, and other services as required to help the Veteran achieve rehabilitation.

-How can I get paid the Post-9/11 GI Bill rate for my Vocational Rehabilitation program?
+How can I get paid the Post-9/11 GI Bill rate for my Veteran Readiness program?